LukasNiessen/oidc-explained/README.md

 - Now the usual OAuth process takes place
   - John authorizes us to get data about his Google profile
     - E.g. his email, profile picture, name and user id
-- **Important**: Google not only sends LinkedIn the access token as specified in OAuth, **but also a JWT.**
+- **Important**: Now Google not only sends LinkedIn the access token as specified in OAuth, **but also a JWT.**
-- LinkedIn now uses the JWT for authentication in the usual way
+- LinkedIn uses the JWT for authentication in the usual way
   - E.g. John's browser saves the JWT in the cookies and sends it along every request he makes
-  - LinkedIn receives the token, verifies it, and knows "ah, this is indeed John"
+  - LinkedIn receives the token, verifies it, and sees "_ah, this is indeed John_"

 ## More Detailed Summary